fmavroudi/GitTutorial/README.md

-This is a GIT tutorial we took on Thursday!
+This is a GIT tutorial we took on Thursday at midnight!